Ola-ykay/Glasp-article/Glasp.md

    Glasp, an acronymn for Greatest Legacy Accumulated as Shared Proof is a free [Chrome Extension](https://chrome.google.com/webstore/detail/glasp-social-web-highligh/blillmbchncajnhkjfdnincfndboieik) that lets you quickly capture online content with colored highlighting options, which are then automatically curated to your Glasp homepage.
 These highlights can then be tagged, searched for, linked to, and shared on a variety of other platforms, including Twitter, Teams, and Slack.

-   According to [Glasp website](https://glasp.co/about), It is a
+   According to the [Glasp website](https://glasp.co/about), It is a
     social web highlighter that people can use to highlight and organize quotes and ideas from the web without switching back and forth between screens, and access other like-minded people’s learning at the same time.
-Glasp started working on [June 2021](https://glasp.co/about).
+Glasp started working on June, 2021.
 <br></br>

 ## **Why do you need Glasp?**